 In between each batch, always wet the wrap or mold with water so the rice doesn’t stick.
 Your hands should be wet too!

-Just in case you missed them previously, here is a link to my slowly growing collection of published Japanese recipes!
+Just in case you missed them previously, here is a link to my collection of Japanese recipes!